-Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard No. 4.3.D Note 1 Competence Operate main and auxiliary machinery and associated control systems Understanding, and Proficiency Preparation, operation, fault detection and necessary measures to prevent damage for the following machinery items and control system Main engine and associated auxiliaries Condition On a steam vessel of at least 1,000 HP, on a simulator, or in a laboratory, Behavior Behavior the candidate plans for and monitors an operating main steam turbine engine, describing actions as they are being performed.
-Performance Standard The candidate: 1.
-Checks all main-engine and reduction-gear bearing thermometers to detect signs of overheating; 2.
-Checks oil sight-flow indicators for proper oil flow 3.
-Checks the clearance indicators for proper rotor position; 4.
-Checks all thermometers, pressure gauges, and vacuum gauges 5.
-For readings within operating ranges; 6.
-Checks the oil level in the main sump; 7.
+Task No. STCW Competence Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.3.D Note 1 Operate main and auxiliary machinery and Preparation, operation, fault detection and On a steam vessel of at least 1,000 HP, on a the candidate plans for and monitors an operating main steam The candidate:1.
+Checks all main-engine and reduction-gear bearing associated control systems necessary measures to prevent damage simulator, or in a laboratory, turbine engine, describing actions as they are being thermometers to detect signs of overheating;2.
+Checks oil sight-flow indicators for proper oil flow for the following machinery items and control system performed.
+Checks the clearance indicators for proper rotor position; Checks all thermometers, pressure gauges, and vacuum gauges Main engine and 5.
+For readings within operating ranges; associated auxiliaries 6.
+Checks the oil level in the main sump; auxinaries 7.
 Maintains the proper water level in the de-aerating feed tank; 8.
 Constantly monitors the salinity indicators; 9.
 Checks the lube-oil temperature from the lube-oil cooler, and 10.
 Maintains at proper temperature; 11.
 Checks the pressure of the cooling-water main; 12.
 Properly responds to and logs all speed change orders; 13.
-Is constantly alert for unusual sounds and/or vibrations; 15.
+Is constantly alert for unusual sounds and/or vibrations; 14.
+Correctly describes actions as they are performed; and 15.
 Takes proper action to prevent safety and pollution violations.